davidlonsdale92/CalculatorApp/README.md

 ```

 ---
-Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and what else the package can do.
+Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.